 Sometimes you may have the itch to be a little bit removed from the action and not be the character.
 You control the on-screen avatar, as opposed to seeing directly through the eyes of your video-game protagonist.
 It’s the difference between playing a dress-up hero vs playing out battles with action figures.

-Here, we’ve put together a list of the best third-person shooters available for PC right now, for when that itch needs to be scratched.
+Here, we’ve put together a list of the best 3rd-person shooters available for PC right now, for when that itch needs to be scratched.

-Following the “free to play” model of such titles like Fortnite or Apex Legends, Warframe is a run-and-gun, bash and slash, over-the-shoulder 3rd person actioner.
+Following the “free to play” model of such titles as Fortnite or Apex Legends, Warframe is a run-and-gun, bash and slash, over-the-shoulder third-person shooter.
 Warframe gives a player control over a hyper-manoeuvrable, leaping techno-ninja who is armed to the teeth with all manner of energy guns and Vibro-swords.

 The name “Warframe” is derived from the full-body battle-suit that your on-screen player, an awakened warrior of a race called the “Tenno,” dons to do battle against the sinister forces of aliens, robots controlled by mega-corporations, and genetically altered, infected beasts.